f5devcentral/f5-agility-labs-nginx/docs/class5/module5/lab3/lab3.rst

        kubectl scale deployment app2 --replicas 3

-    .. note:: When pods are scalled up and down, NGINX Plus does not have to reload as it uses an internal API call to update the upstreams- dramatically reducing overhead in dynamic environments.
+    .. note:: When pods are scaled up and down, NGINX Plus does not have to reload as it uses an internal API call to update the upstreams- dramatically reducing overhead in dynamic environments.